 Dexter and Joyce Daily (Jeremy Slate and Kathryn Hays) hire Dexter’s old German nanny named Frieda (the inimitableLilia Skala) to come and take care of their newborn baby boy.
 She did such a good job with Dexter when he was just a tot.
 But Joyce becomes suspicious when she hears a radio broadcast about a nurse who is wanted in the poisoning death of an infant in San Francisco.
 Frieda does have some peculiar ways, but Joyce goes as far as to contact the murdered baby’s aunt played byOlive Deering.
 Christine Callendar only confirms Joyce’s greatest fears that Frieda is the one the police are looking for and that she is a dangerous baby killer!

 Stella Crosson (Dana Wynter) is the nurse to an invalid heart patient (John Kerr) Stella needs help and is very happy to get some relief when Nurse Betty Ames (T.C.
 Jones) shows up to help.
 The large house is also inhabited by an alcoholic housekeeper Maude played by the wonderful Louise Latham.
-The night is fret filled with storms and the news has reported that a maniacal nurse killer is on the loose!
+The night is fret-filled with storms and the news has reported that a maniacal nurse killer is on the loose!
 Oh, and the power has gone out, so they’re all in the dark.

 Maude sends her husband out in the storm to get some medicine, and Stella goes around the house locking all the windows and doors.
 Except she fails to secure one that is in the creepy basement.
 The shocking ending will catch you off guard.

-Directed by David Friedkin with a teleplay by Morton Fine and David Friedkin and story by Avram Davidson
+Directed by David Friedkin with a teleplay by Morton Fine and David Friedkin and a story by Avram Davidson

-American Sally Benner is soon to marry London policeman Tommy Bonn (Ron Randall) While on a transatlantic cruise they announce their engagement, but four hours before they are to be wed, Sally has pangs of doubt and goes out into the London fog.
-There have been a series of murders and her family grow weary for her safety.
+American Sally Benner is soon to marry London policeman Tommy Bonn (Ron Randall) While on a transatlantic cruise, they announce their engagement, but four hours before they are to be wed, Sally has pangs of doubt and goes out into the London fog. Â There have been a series of murders and her family grows weary for her safety.
 Tommy and his partner Stephen Leslie (Michael Pate) go in search of Sally.

 They eventually stumble on an odd young man named Edward Clarke (David Carradine) who they suspect might be the strangler, and with the description of the woman he confesses to murdering they fear Sally’s fate.
 The episode also stars Kent Smith and Edith Atwater as Sally’s parents.
 This episode is very atmospheric andKellermanas usual does a wonderful job of manifesting a languid sensuality and longing that hangs like dew on the petal.

-Directed by Harvey Hart with a teleplay by James Bridges and story by Selwyn Jepson (Stage Fright!
+Directed by Harvey Hart with a teleplay by James Bridges and a story by Selwyn Jepson (Stage Fright!
 1950)

-Richard Johnsonis a smooth con artist Jarvis Smith posing as a stock expert who insinuates himself into the lives of the wealthy Mary Caulfield and suspicious companion Agatha.
-It’s always wonderful to see Geraldine Fitzgeraldin any performance, here it is no exception.
+Richard Johnsonis a smooth con artist Jarvis Smith posing as a stock expert who insinuates himself into the lives of the wealthy Mary Caulfield and her suspicious companion Agatha.
+It’s always wonderful to see Geraldine Fitzgeraldin any performance, and here is no exception.
 She has an elegant and stayed sensibility that can be as poignant as it is sophisticated.
 She works well againstFay Bainterwho is always enigmatic like a fine bit of silverware that is timeless and sturdy.
-Johnson sheds his kindly Dr Marquay (The Haunting) persona here and plays the perfect cad.
+Johnson sheds his kindly Dr. Marquay (The Haunting) persona here and plays the perfect cad.
 Jarvis eventually romances Agatha and takes over the handling of Mary’s sizable fortune, pretending that he is investing it for her.
 When it comes to light what Jarvis has done, the drama becomes a taut little mystery melodrama.

 Directed by Joseph Newman with a teleplay by Robert Bloch from a story by Richard Deming

 June Lockhartplays Martha Peters.
-Martha has answered a lonely hearts and becomes a mail order bride she finally meets Luke Hunter (John Anderson) a miserly reserved sort of man who seems to have no joy in his life.
-Married once before, his first wife was a mail order bride as well who died under mysterious circumstances.
-When Luke goes to visit his relatives, Martha’s fears begin to build when she finds a coffin shaped box hidden in the garage.
+Martha has answered a lonely hearts and becomes a mail-order bride she finally meets Luke Hunter (John Anderson) a miserly reserved sort of man who seems to have no joy in his life.
+Married once before, his first wife was a mail-order bride as well who died under mysterious circumstances.
+When Luke goes to visit his relatives, Martha’s fears begin to build when she finds a coffin-shaped box hidden in the garage.
 She also hears her husband digging all night down in the locked cellar.

 Suddenly Luke insists that they go on vacation for the Christmas Holidays, and urges her to start packing so they can go visit his relatives.
 Before they leave the house, Luke unlocks the cellar door and insists that Martha go downstairs and see what he’s been working on!